BigMacStorm/dnd-notes/content/-Dungeon Levels/Floor 1 - The Dungeon.md

 ---
 # Gates
 ##### Magic Wand Gate
-Activation | Press a magic wand to the frame of the mirror
+Activation | See yourself reflected by two mirrors.

 Destination | [[Floor 10 - The Labyrinth of Murial]]